-The Honorary Consulate General of the Kingdom of Morocco for the region of New England was recognized in June, 2004.
-The Consulate’s mission is to promote trade, tourism and investment, as well as cultural and educational links between New England and the Kingdom of Morocco.
+The Honorary Consulate of the Kingdom of Morocco for New England was recognized in June, 2004.
+The Consulate’s mission is to promote trade, tourism and investment, as well as cultural and educational links between New England and Morocco.

-Please note: The New England Honorary Consulate General does not advise on or process visa applications.
-For information on all consular matters, including visas and passports, please contact the Consulate General in New York.
-Contact information is located at the Embassies and Consulates link.
+The New England Honorary Consulate does not advise on or process visa applications and cannot legalize documents.
+For information on all consular matters, including visas and passports, and all other official documents, please go to https://consulat.ma/ or contact the Consulate General in New York (contact information can be found in the Embassies and Consulate page of this website).

 Morocco is a mountainous country, with the Rif mountains along the northern coast and the Atlas Mountains in the center.
 Morocco’s fertile lowlands support agriculture; major crops include barley, wheat, and sugar beets.
 Other key sectors of the economy include tourism, aerospace, automotive, phosphates, textiles, apparel and subcomponents.